stijnhaezebrouck/backuppc/README.md

   That file contains a sample configuration for gmail (when using 2-step auth, use an application specific password)

+### Additional configuration
+If script /etc/backuppc/scripts/post-config.sh exists, it will be executed as root prior to starting backkup.
+Its a hook to perform additional configuration.

 # Image owner
 Created by Stijn Haezebrouck for my own purposes, offer no warranties.